JDCRecomendable/nz-covid19-locations-of-interest/README.md

 To list all entries of locations of interest from the API (e.g. the `addresses` of all locations of interest, or all `cities` with at least one location of interest), the user should send a HTTP GET request to the respective endpoint.

-To filter for specific entries of locations of interest instead, the user should a HTTP POST request to the respective endpoint with a corresponding JSON body specifying the filters.
+To filter for specific entries of locations of interest instead, the user should send a HTTP POST request to the respective endpoint with a corresponding JSON body specifying the filters.

 As an example, to obtain the list of all suburbs with locations of interest using `v0` of the API, the developer should make a HTTP GET request to: